tjmelo/tmx-appstore/README.md

 yarn test
 ```

-Have a code fun :fire:
+Have a code fun! :fire: